London Penny Post

 Newspaper ad for Penny Post announcing service and postal rates and the advantages to trade and commerce which it offered.

 The London Penny Post was a premier postal system whose function was to deliver mail within London and its immediate suburbs for the modest sum of one penny.
-The Penny Post was established in 1680 by William Dockwra and his business partner, Robert Murray.
-Dockwra was a merchant and a member of the Armourers' and Brasiers' Livery Company, and was appointed a Customs Under-Searcher for the Port of London in 1663.
+The Penny Post was established in 1680 by William Dockwra, an English merchant, and his business partner, Robert Murray.
+Dockwra was a long standing member of the Armourers' and Brasiers' Livery Company, and was appointed a Customs Under-Searcher for the Port of London in 1663.
 Murray was a member of the Clothworkers' Company, and a clerk in the excise office.

-The London Penny Post was the first postal system to use hand-stamps to postmark the mail to indicate the place and time of the mailing and that its postage had been prepaid; the earliest known Penny Post postmark is dated 13 December 1680 and is considered by some to be the world's first postage 'stamp'.
+The London Penny Post was the first postal system to use hand-stamps to postmark the mail to indicate the place and time of the mailing and that its postage had been prepaid; the earliest known Penny Post postmark is dated 13 December 1680.

 With its cheap flat postage-rate of one penny, the London Penny Post quickly became a commercial success; however it compromised the business interests of the capital's porters and private couriers.
 It also threatened the interests of the Duke of York, who at that time profited directly from the General Post Office (which had been established by royal decree, some decades earlier, as a nationwide monopoly); this ultimately led to the takeover of the Penny Post by crown authorities in 1682.

 Afterwards, the Penny Post (and its direct successor, the Twopenny Post) continued to operate as a distinct branch of the Post Office across London.
 It also provided a model system and pattern for the establishment of Penny Posts in Dublin and Edinburgh and a number of other cities in the 18th and 19th centuries.
 It remained in place until the mid-19th century, when (following the establishment of a UK-wide Uniform Penny Post) it was fully integrated into the workings of the General Post.